• Skip to primary navigation

 An image showing all the ingredients you need to prepare Sicilian almond granita at home.

-• Almonds – you need to use whole almonds, not blanched almonds, so keep their skins on.
+• Almonds – use whole almonds, not blanched almonds, keeping their skins on.

-• Sugar – powdered sugar and regular granulated will be used in this Sicilian almond granita recipe.
+• Sugar – you will use both powdered and regular granulated sugar to make this granita recipe.

 An overhead shot of two servings of Sicilian Almond Granita, with some brioche on the side.

-Start making Sicilian almond granita by using a blender to grind the almonds into a slightly powdery texture.
+Start by using a blender to grind the almonds into a slightly powdery texture.

 Grinding the almonds to a finer texture to start making almond granita.